Garcese/Tipsy-Cop-And-Tipsy-Robber/README.md

 Active work on the project is headed by Giancarlo Arcese (me) and professor Gabriel Sosa Castillo of Colgate Univesrity.
 Previous work by Pamela Harris, Alicia Pietro-Langarica, and Charles Smith.

 An earlier state of this project was presented at the Society for Industrial and Applied Mathematics 2022 conference (SIAM22) in Pittsburgh by Giancarlo Arcese.
-A copy of the presentation as well as a video recording can be found in the siam22 folder.
+A copy of the presentation ([here](https://github.com/Garcese/cops_and_robbers/blob/main/siam22/Arcese%20Siam22.pdf)) as well as a video recording ([here](https://github.com/Garcese/cops_and_robbers/blob/main/siam22/Arcese_siam22_presentation.mov)) is hosted in ths repository.